2:00 pm-6:00 pm

 Kenmore Middle School

 On Sunday, October 15, 2-6 p.m. at Kenmore Middle School, join us at the 2017 Latino American Festival as we celebrate Hispanic Heritage Month with live music, authentic Latino food, artistic presentations, games for kids and much more!
-Check back for details!
+The event is FREE to attend!

 2-6 p.m.: Live painting demonstration with Mexican-inspired artist and Arlington resident David Amoroso.
 David’s paintings feature iconic portraits of everyday people and he also represents Mexican pop culture through his work.
 Learn more about David and see his work: http://amorosoart.wixsite.com/davidamoroso.

 2-6 p.m.: Arlington Public Art presents HOME@Arlington, a book- making project with Arlington-based artist Sushmita Mazumdar.
 Participants can create an origami-style book that encourages them to think about and respond to the bigger idea of home, which includes public art and public spaces.
 This project is part of the update of the Arlington’s Public Art Master Plan.
 Adopted in 2004, the PAMP outlines a strategy for how public art will improve the quality of public spaces and the built environment in Arlington for civic placemaking.

 2-6 p.m.: Local henna artist Hennafy will be on site to ink designs on festival attendees.
 Based in Maryland, Hennafy owner Sadia Ahmed has been a henna artist for over 14 years and uses safe, organic materials suitable for guests of all ages.
 Limited to the first 80 guests.

 2-6 p.m.: Nutrition Booth – participants will have the opportunity to spin the Wheel of Wellness and complete the challenge it lands on.
 Challenges consist of nutrition facts, trivia, and fitness activities.